ultrazohm/ultrazohm_sw/docs/source/mpsoc/vitis/how_to_create_ip_core_driver/how_to_create_ip_core_driver.rst

        TEST_ASSERT_FAIL_ASSERT(uz_myIP_init(NULL));
    }

-6. Run the tests, they do not compile since ``uz_myIP_init`` is not implemented.
+6. Run the tests.
+They do not compile since ``uz_myIP_init`` is not implemented.
 Add an implementation that makes the test compile:

 .. code-block:: c
    :linenos:
-   :caption: ``uz_myIP.c`` that is sufficent to compile
+   :caption: ``uz_myIP.c`` that is sufficient to compile

    #include "uz_myIP.h"